WitchDevelops/WitchDevelops/README.md

 1) Massage studio caled "Masaż Mistrza" - project repo [massage studio in Warsaw](https://github.com/WitchDevelops/Massage-studio-masaz-mistrza)
 2) Art gallery by Sofia Banchenko - project repo [modern art by Sofia Banchenko](https://github.com/WitchDevelops/Artgallery-Sofiadali)

-These've been put on hold, as I'm working on a homepage for our startup: SYNTRO.
+~~These've been put on hold, as I'm working on a homepage for our startup: SYNTRO.~~ This has also been put on hold, I'm working on UX/UI of our Syntro app (it's a LLM-based tool for life science researchers), once it's done I'll move on to building its frontend in React.

 # My tech stack
 <table>